Being a manager means being “in charge”, right? As a manager, you’re “the boss.”

 I guess the key underlying thing is: Is [a manager] a caring person and supportive?

-I didn’t get religion right afterward [promotion].
-But there was a greater awareness that they [subordinates] thought that I should work for them.
+I didn’t get religion right afterward [promotion to management].
+But there was a greater awareness that they [employees] thought that I should work for them.

 Companies profit when managers give employees what they want.